-As a result of the young and hot stellar populations, the ionizing photon production efficiency in these galaxies ($\log{[\xi_{\rm{ion}}/\rm{erg}^{-1}\rm{Hz}]}=25.7-26.0$) is $1.4-3\times$ the average value at $z\simeq7-8$ \citep{Endsley2022c,Prieto-Lyon2022}.
-Because ionizing photons are reprocessed into recombination lines, the large values of $\xi_{\rm{ion}}$ will translate into a higher-than-average production rate of Ly$\alpha$ photons (normalized to the SFR), likely contributing significantly to the visibility of Ly$\alpha$ in these $z\gtrsim 7.5$ systems.
+As a result of the young and hot stellar populations (and/or combined with AGN contributions; e.g., \citealt{Larson2023}), the ionizing photon production efficiency in these galaxies ($\log{[\xi_{\rm{ion}}/\rm{erg}^{-1}\rm{Hz}]}=25.7-26.0$) is $1.4-3\times$ the average value at $z\simeq7-8$ \citep{Endsley2023a,Prieto-Lyon2023}.
+Because ionizing photons are reprocessed into recombination lines, the large values of $\xi_{\rm{ion}}$ will translate into a higher-than-average production rate of Ly$\alpha$ photons (normalized to the SFR), likely contributing significantly to the visibility of Ly$\alpha$\footnote{A large $\xi_{\rm{ion}}$ can still contribute significantly to the Ly$\alpha$ visibility even if the galaxy is leaking a large fraction of LyC emission (e.g., $f_{\rm{esc,LyC}}\gtrsim0.2$).
+This is because the conditions producing a high $f_{\rm{esc}}$ (e.g., very young stellar populations) often produce a high $\xi_{\rm{ion}}$ and a very large intrinsic Ly$\alpha$ EW ($\simeq400$~\AA; e.g., \citealt{Saxena2023a}).
+Therefore, even if the observed Ly$\alpha$ EW is weakened due to the high $f_{\rm{esc}}$, its value can still be high \citep[e.g.,][]{Naidu2022}.} in these $z\gtrsim7.5$ systems.